VirusPilot/stratux-pi4/README.md

 - swapfile will be disabled

 ## prepare script for Pi3B, Pi4B or Pi Zero 2W:
-- flash latest 64bit RasPiOS Lite Image, using latest **Raspberry Pi Imager** with the following settings:
+- flash latest 64bit RasPiOS Lite Image (Debian 11 or 12, see below), using latest **Raspberry Pi Imager** with the following settings:
   - select appropriate hostname
   - enable ssh
   - enable user pi with password